charlesveasey/vDome/README.md

 Developed by Charles Veasey for the Institute of Indian American Arts (IAIA).

-Funding provided by the United States Department of Defence.
-Based on prior research from the University of New Mexico (UNM) and IAIA with funding provided by the National Science Foundation.

-Special thanks to research by the ARTS Labs at UNM and Paul Bourke at the University of Western Australia.

 ##Overview

 vDome is designed to run as background process and accepts any domemaster formatted input as follows: